RJauslin/rjauslin.github.io/_posts/2022-06-06-sequential_balanced.md

 ## Introduction

-In this vignette we are going to explain how to use the function `balseq` to select a balanced sample.
-To have more details on the method: [arXiv.2112.01164](https://doi.org/10.48550/arXiv.2112.01164).
+Balanced sampling plays a crucial role in applied statistics.
+In this vignette, we explain how to use the `balseq` function to select a balanced and spatially distributed sample.
+For a detailed explanation of the method, refer to [doi:10.1002/env.2776](https://doi.org/10.1002/env.2776).

-## Load data
+## Loading Data

-We will use the dataset `belgianmunicipalties` from the package `sampling`.
-The dataset does not contains any spatial coordinates.
-Luckily, a `GEOjson` is directly available from the [https://hub.arcgis.com/datasets/esribeluxdata::belgium-municipalities-1/about](https://hub.arcgis.com/datasets/esribeluxdata::belgium-municipalities-1/about).
-We can then transform it into a `sf` object and calculate the centroid of the municipalities.
-We will use these centroid as spatial coordinates to spread the sample over the space.
+We will use the `belgianmunicipalities` dataset from the `sampling` package, which does not contain spatial coordinates.
+Fortunately, a `GEOjson` file is available on [ArcGIS Hub](https://hub.arcgis.com/datasets/esribeluxdata::belgium-municipalities-1/about).
+We transform it into an `sf` object and compute the municipalities' centroids to distribute the sample across space.

 {% highlight r %}